Towards Facilitated Fairness Assessment of AI-based Skin Lesion Classifiers Through GenAI-based Image Synthesis: Methodology

 \subsection{Synthetic Test Data Generation}

-To generate synthetic test data, we first need a generative model.
-To that end, we start by training a \gls{sota} latent diffusion transformer using the recent LightningDiT~\cite{yao2025reconstruction} backbone~\footnote{\url{https://github.com/hustvl/LightningDiT}}.
-LightningDiT improves both image reconstruction and generation performance by leveraging pre-trained vision foundation models to align the underlying variational autoencoder (VAE).
-Specifically, the vision foundation-model-aligned VAE (VA-VAE) ensures that the latent representation of images aligns with pre-trained vision foundation models, such as DINOv2 \cite{oquab2023dinov2} and MAE \cite{he2022masked}.
+\textbf{Model:} Our fairness evaluation relies on a controllable generative model capable of producing high-fidelity dermoscopic images across clinically and demographically relevant attributes.
+We train a latent diffusion transformer using the LightningDiT framework \cite{yao2025reconstruction}.
+LightningDiT improves reconstruction and generative quality by aligning the underlying variational autoencoder (VAE) \cite{kingma2013auto} with pretrained vision foundation models.
+The resulting vision foundation model aligned VAE (VA-VAE) produces latent representations that are consistent with models such as DINOv2 \cite{oquab2023dinov2} and MAE \cite{he2022masked}, which enhances semantic structure and supports reliable attribute conditioning.
+The latent diffusion transformer contains 675M parameters and is trained for 80,000 steps using AdamW \cite{loshchilov2019decoupled}, a learning rate of 0.0002, mixed precision, and a global batch size of 1024 on 8$\times$A100 GPUs.
+Training requires approximately 8 hours.

-We begin by extracting the latent representation of real ISIC images using the VA-VAE on all splits (2016, 2017, and 2018-2024), which collectively comprise approximately 500,000 images.
-We use an image resolution of 256 and pair each image with a corresponding text description using the available annotations.
-Specifically, we concatenate the labels corresponding to sex, age, size, skin type, and diagnosis into a single text description.
-We use CLIP \cite{radford2021learning} to produce the text embeddings.
-Next, we train the latent diffusion transformer with 675M parameters using standard LightningDiT settings for 80,000 steps, with a global batch size of 1024 and mixed precision on 8 A100 GPUs, employing AdamW \cite{loshchilov2019decoupled} and a learning rate of 0.0002.
-This process takes approximately 8 hours.
+\textbf{Data:} Only publicly available data are used and no new patient information is collected.
+All dermoscopic images from the \gls{isic} archive (2016--2024) are processed at a resolution of $256 \times 256$ and encoded into the latent space using the VA-VAE, resulting in roughly 500{,}000 latent-image pairs.
+Each image is paired with a text description constructed from the available annotations, including sex, age group, lesion size, Fitzpatrick skin type, and diagnosis.
+Data with insufficient attributes are excluded.
+Text embeddings are produced using CLIP \cite{radford2021learning}, a contrastively trained vision-language model that embeds images and text into a shared latent space and provides strong semantic grounding for conditioning.

-Finally, we can generate synthetic test data using the trained model by sampling random noise and conditioning it on text prompts, utilizing the targeted labels for fairness evaluation.
-We sample images using the standard settings with the Euler solver for 250 steps and a classifier-free guidance scale of 10.
+\textbf{Generation:} After training, the model acts as a controllable generator for constructing balanced synthetic test sets.
+Synthetic dermoscopic images are produced by sampling random latent noise and conditioning the model on attribute-specific text prompts that target demographic groups under evaluation.
+We use the Euler solver with 400 diffusion steps and a classifier-free guidance scale of 4.
+The resulting images form consistent, attribute-controlled cohorts for downstream fairness assessment.